 Here's a basic list of tools you'll need to test the MAF sensor with the help of this tutorial:

 - A digital multimeter that can read Hertz (Hz) Frequency (don't have a digital multimeter that can read Hertz frequency?
-Click here to see my recommendations: Buying a Hertz enabled Digital Multimeter).
+Click here to see my recommendations: Buying A Digital Multimeter For Automotive Diagnostic Testing).

 - A back probe or wire piercing probe.
 To see what a wire-piercing probe looks like, go here: Wire Piercing Probe.